Want to become a Machine Learning Engineer? Wondering what exactly is Machine Learning and what it is used for?

 - Allstate’s Insurance fraud claim identification - Allstate, an insurance company, uses machine learning algorithms to determine whether a claim is fraudulent.
 Classification algorithms like logistic regression, random forests or anomaly detection algorithms can be used to predict whether a claim is fraud or not.

-What is the Average Salary for a Machine Learning Engineer?
+What is the average salary of a Machine Learning Engineer ?

 - the number of years of experience